shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

   - What were some key variables/inputs that were relevant to the problem?
   - Which ADT did you choose, and why did you choose it?
 * **Explain how a user can use your program**
-  - You should include details about how a user can run your program once they have access to your repo (How do I execute your program?
-Do you have a makefile?
-Do you have a script?
-Is there a specific command I should run?)
+  - You should include details about how a user can run your program once they have access to your repo:
+    - What specific command(s) should a user use to compile your program and create an executable?
+If you have a makefile or script, you should say so and make sure that it is clear how to use it.
-  - You should either (1) create an input file that I can run to see how your code works or (2) provide detailed instructions for the commands I can run to see how your code works.<br>
+    - What specific command(s) should a user use to run/execute your program?
+You might have an input file that users can run to see how your code works, or you might provide a list of commands (or other detailed instructions) that users can run to see how your code works.<br>

-Remember to commit your changes so I can see your documentation in the repo (this process is just like how you commit the rest of your code):
+Remember to commit your changes so I can see your README guide in the repo (this process is just like how you commit the rest of your code):
 ```
 $ git add -A
 $ git commit -m "<descriptive commit message>"